Laboratory Testing Services Manual - Guidelines for Specimen Shipping and Mailing

 - Newborn Screening Kit Number

-All three patient identifiers on specimen label match submission form exactly.
+All three patient identifiers on the specimen label match the submission form exactly.

-Patient’s name on specimen label is shortened and ID number provided does not match submission form.
-Only one patient identifier on label and form match, so the specimen is unsatisfactory for testing.
+The patient’s name on the specimen label is shortened and the ID number provided does not match the submission form.
+Only one patient identifier on the label and form match, so the specimen is unsatisfactory for testing.

 - Provide a Separate Specimen Submission Form for Every Specimen in Container Information for multiple specimens should not be added to a submission form; one specimen, one form.
 Multiple submission forms may be bundled when multiple specimens are packaged together.